Aliases for DPH7 Gene

 Previous GeneCards Identifiers for DPH7 Gene

 Diphthamide is a post-translationally modified histidine residue present in elongation factor 2, and is the target of diphtheria toxin.
 This gene encodes a protein that contains a WD-40 domain, and is thought to be involved in diphthamide biosynthesis.
 A similar protein in yeast functions as a methylesterase, converting methylated diphthine to diphthine, which can then undergo amidation to produce diphthamide. [provided by RefSeq, Oct 2016]

 GeneCards Summary for DPH7 Gene

 DPH7 (Diphthamide Biosynthesis 7) is a Protein Coding gene.
+Diseases associated with DPH7 include Diphtheria.
 Among its related pathways are Metabolism of proteins and Gamma carboxylation, hypusine formation and arylsulfatase activation.
-GO annotations related to this gene include diphthine methylesterase activity.
+Gene Ontology (GO) annotations related to this gene include diphthine methylesterase activity.

 UniProtKB/Swiss-Prot for DPH7 Gene

 Catalyzes the demethylation of diphthine methyl ester to form diphthine, an intermediate diphthamide biosynthesis, a post-translational modification of histidine which occurs in translation elongation factor 2 (EEF2) which can be ADP-ribosylated by diphtheria toxin and by Pseudomonas exotoxin A (Eta).